Jhon Durán: Aston Villa

+2022–2023 season

 On 16 January 2023, Premier League club Aston Villa announced an agreement to sign Durán: subject to a medical, personal terms and a work visa.
 Durán left the Colombian camp for the 2023 South American U-20 Championship to fly to England to complete the transfer, which was made official on 23 January.
 The transfer fee was reported to be an initial £14.75 million, with the potential of a further £3 million in add-ons.
 On 4 February, Durán made his Premier League debut as a late substitute in a 4–2 defeat to Leicester City.

+2023–2024 season

 On 20 August, Durán scored his first Villa goal as a substitute in a 4–0 win against Everton.
 On 31 August, Durán scored his first goal in a European competition in a 3–0 UEFA Europa Conference League victory over Scottish club Hibernian.
 In September, Durán scored a chested half-volley in a league game against Crystal Palace, which went on to be awarded Villa's Goal of the Season at the club's End of Season Awards ceremony.
-On 13 May 2024, he scored his first brace at the club by netting late goals in a 3–3 draw against Liverpool following a two-goal deficit, keeping his club's pursuit for a UEFA Champions League berth.
+On 13 May 2024, he scored his first (and only) brace at the club by netting late goals in a 3–3 draw against Liverpool following a two-goal deficit, keeping his club's pursuit for a UEFA Champions League berth.

+2024–2025 season

-While being linked with transfers to West Ham United and Chelsea, Durán was not included in Villa’s pre-season squad, and caused controversy by emulating West Ham’s "hammers" gesture in a livestream.
+While being linked with transfers to West Ham United and Chelsea, Durán was not included in Villa's pre-season squad, and caused controversy by emulating West Ham's "hammers" gesture in a livestream.
 However, on 17 August, Durán scored the winning goal in a 2–1 victory over West Ham, having started as a substitute, celebrating by reinstating his commitment to Villa.
 He then scored consecutive winning goals as a substitute against Leicester City and Everton, with the latter being a widely lauded long-range effort.
 On 2 October, he scored his first Champions League goal, securing a 1–0 victory against Bayern Munich by lobbing Manuel Neuer from distance.
 Five days later, Durán signed a new contract with Villa until 2030.
 On the same day, his goal against Everton was named BBC Goal of the Month for September.
 Durán was named Villa's player of the month for September, and his goal against Everton was also awarded the official Premier League Goal of the Month award for that month.
 On 26 December, Durán was sent off in a league game against Newcastle United, and was subsequently fined and banned for three games.